Héritage Montréal

 Lastly, I’d like to develop activities around the ideas of a Ligue des cent dessins, Crayons Montréal or Patrimoine qui a bonne mine.
 In short, in the wake of the battle cry “Élevons le regard!” trumpeting Heritage Montreal’s mission during the memorable Sauvons la Pinte campaign in 2009, I’d like us to imagine activities, on our own or in partnership with other organizations, such as urban sketching enthusiasts— Urban Sketchers in particular—photography clubs, schools, multimedia folks, architects, including landscape architects, that would call on them to capture images that define Montreal, its neighbourhoods and its heritage.

-What's more, it's time for Montreal to acquire a genuine Maison du patrimoine worthy of the name and, above all, of the inhabited cultural metropolis that we are.
-Héritage Montréal had examined the idea of making this an exemplary project for the safeguarding and repurposing of a heritage building, following the example of the Notman house, but had to direct its energies elsewhere.
-Safeguarding built heritage doesn't stop at preventing demolition, often at the last minute, or expressing indignation when it's too late.
-Bringing such a project to fruition requires resources and time.
-At a time when Montreal is updating its urban plan, adopting an ambitious ecological transition strategy and drawing up a new action plan for its development as a cultural metropolis, we could put this project back on the drawing board by ensuring that substantial resources are allocated to Héritage Montréal to turn ideas into action.
-If the unfortunate disappearance of the former Berson monument studio on Saint-Laurent, a site of rare evocative power for our metropolis, replaced by a compliant residential project, has deprived us of a location highly conducive to this project, other opportunities will present themselves, I'm sure.
+Furthermore, it is time for Montreal to acquire a true heritage house worthy of the name and, above all, worthy of the cultural metropolis that we are.
+Héritage Montréal considered the idea of making it a model project for the preservation and repurposing of a heritage building, similar tothe Notman House, but had to redirect its energies elsewhere.
+Preserving built heritage does not stop at preventing demolition, often at the last minute, or expressing outrage when it is too late.
+Carrying out such a project requires resources and time.
+As Montreal updates its urban plan, adopts an ambitious ecological transition strategy, and develops a new action plan for its development as a cultural metropolis, this project could be revived by ensuring that Héritage Montréal is given the necessary resources Héritage Montréal turn the idea into reality.
+While the sad disappearance of the former Berson monument workshop on Saint-Laurent, a place of rare evocative power in our city, replaced by a compliant residential project, has deprived us of a location that would have been ideal for this project, I am sure that other opportunities will arise.

 You and Montreal